Funding & Resources for Education Scholarship

-The DFCM events listings on our home page displays major academic conferences that may be of interest to researchers.
+The DFCM events listings on our home page display major academic conferences that may be of interest to researchers.
 The DFCM also hosts an annual conference for the community which often serves as a valuable first step in disseminating your research in poster or workshop format.

-DFCM City Wide Research Rounds are an accredited, bimonthly, two-hour interactive event focusing on primary care research and research practices.
+DFCM City Wide Research Rounds are an accredited, bi-monthly, two-hour interactive event focusing on primary care research and research practices.
 The events are open to everyone to attend, and those interested in presenting are encouraged to contact the Research Program.
 Guest speakers will focus on research results, methodologies, and techniques; the Research In Progress discussion will highlight new and exciting research.
 You will have the opportunity to network, socialize, and earn Mainpro credits.

 Check here for a list of conferences of interest to education scholars.

 Jane (Journal/Author Name Estimator) is an online resource that helps you find the most appropriate journal for your work.
 Just enter your title and/or abstract, and Jane will compare your document to millions of documents in Medline to find the best matching journals, authors or articles.

 The DFCM offers a number of awards for all DFCM Faculty in support of research dissemination, including: